• Many different boat styles, can be converted to electric.

 The benefits to the boat owner of a quality LiFePO4 battery are many.
-Lithium iron phosphate batteries are a truly multi-application battery type so the one battery or battery bank can be used to provide propulsive power for the boat's electric motor/s as well as to supply all the electrical loads on a boat.
+Lithium iron phosphate batteries are a truly multi-application battery type so the one battery or battery bank can be used to provide propulsive power for the electric motor for boats/s as well as to supply all the electrical loads on a boat.
 Normally the electric motor requires a voltage of 36V, 48V or higher voltage while 12V is required for house power, radios, Lithium battery bank navigation lights, etc. In this case a suitable DC/DC converter should be used to provide the lower voltage from the higher voltage main battery bank.
 It is very bad practice and still used by some manufacturers to simply tap off 12V from a single battery in the main battery pack to supply this lower voltage.
 This can lead to uneven discharging of different batteries due to varying loads which can further result in some batteries being over charged while others end up being less than fully charged.
 By fitting a DC/DC converter all batteries are discharged evenly regardless of varying loads.
 This will result in the longest life from all batteries and will minimise the chances of individual batteries failing prematurely which is a strong possibility if a DC/DC converter is not used.

 Another major factor which should be taken into consideration when replacing a lead acid battery with a LiFePO4 battery is that due to the higher energy density and greater performance of the lithium battery often a smaller battery can be used which will provide equivalent or better performance compared to the original lead acid battery.
 For many applications a 60Ah LiFePO4 battery will provide equivalent performance to a 100Ah lead acid battery.
 This difference in performance can clearly be seen if both battery types are compared side by side in high current drain applications (for example if used to power an electric boat motor at high power settings).
 What many people fail to realise about a lead acid battery is that its capacity (Ah) rating is usually specified at the 20 hour discharge rate.
 At high rates of discharge the effective or "real" battery capacity is reduced considerably due to "Peukert's Effect".
 A typical 100Ah lead acid battery when discharged in an hour or two may have an actual measured capacity of as little as 60-70Ah.
-LiFePO4 batteries are not negatively affected in the same way by Peukert's Effect as are lead acid batteries.
+LiFePO4 batteries are not negatively affected in the same way by Peukert's Effect as are lead acid batteries. (electric motor for boats)

 When a lead acid battery is connected to a load (such as an electric motor for example) the voltage slowly continues to decrease until the battery is completely discharged.
 By contrast the discharge characteristic of a LiFePO4 battery is quite different.
 The discharge curve of LiFePO4 battery is close to being linear for about 90% of its capacity.
 Therefore a LiFePO4 battery can be almost fully discharged yet it will provide very close to the same power as when it was fully charged.
 During the last 10% of the batteries capacity the voltage will drop very suddenly.

 Another great benefit of Lithium Iron Phosphate batteries for boating applications is due to their inherent safety features.
 Since they do not produce flammable hydrogen gas under any circumstances (even if overcharged) a LiFePO4 battery can be safely installed in a confined place in a boat or ship without fear of a fire or explosion occurring.
-There is absolutely no maintenance required so a battery can be fitted into an out of the way space in an electric boat such as under seats, under stair wells, in the hull, etc. Due to slim cylindrical nature of many LiFePO4 cells a custom battery of virtually any shape can be made which will fit into any tight space in a boat.
-Battery cells can even be fitted inside a mast or inside hollow railings.
+There is absolutely no maintenance required so a battery can be fitted into an out of the way space in an electric boat such as under seats, under stair wells, in the hull, etc. Due to slim cylindrical nature of many LiFePO4 cells a custom battery of virtually any shape can be made which will fit into any tight space in an electric boat.
+Battery cells can even be fitted inside a mast or inside hollow railings. (electric motor for boats)

 Another advantage of LiFePO4 batteries is their rapid charge capability.
 High quality batteries can be re-charged extremely quickly.
 In fact premium quality LiFePO4 batteries can be re-charged from a completely discharged state to more than 90% fully charged in only fifteen minutes with a suitable fast charger from shore power.
 Of course they can also be more slowly trickle charged by solar panels or more quickly aboard the boat via an engine driven back up generator/alternator.
 A deeply discharged deep cycle/AGM lead acid battery can only be re-charged in a matter of hours and not minutes.
 For many electric boats this rapid charge capability will be a godsend.

-Weight is another factor of concern to owners of electric boats.
+Weight is another factor of concern to owners of electric boat motors.
 A Lithium Iron Phosphate battery is usually about half the weight of an equivalent capacity lead acid battery.
 For example the photo of the battery bank below shows a large LiFePO4 battery bank used to power three motors fitted to a 55ft electric racing catamaran.
 It was originally planned to fit more than half a ton of AGM lead acid batteries to this boat before the owner learned of the benefits of LiFePO4 batteries.
 Due to the many benefits the owner of the boat decided to install LiFePO4 batteries instead and was able to reduce the total weight of the battery bank by more than half with the total of all twelve batteries weighing in at less than 200kg.